The platform that

 human layer in AI.

-Labeling, annotation, moderation across every domain.
-Every contributor scored.
-Every batch gated.
+Labeling, annotation, moderation.
+Every contributor Score-evaluated first.
+Every batch gated before delivery.

 The pipeline knows when the model fails.
-It doesn't know when the human is about to.
+It rarely knows when the human is about to.

 You find out at the benchmark.
 Which means the training run already happened.
 The compute is spent.
 The contaminated data is baked in.